bids-standard/bids-specification/src/derivatives/introduction.md

 ### The `model_description.json` file

-Mirroring the special role of the `dataset_description.json` in any BIDS and BIDS Derivatives dataset, a `model_description.json` file MUST be found at the top level of every model folder (see template above).
+Mirroring the special role of the `dataset_description.json` in any BIDS and BIDS Derivatives dataset, a `model_description.json` file MUST be found at the top level of every model directory (see template above).

 Example: